ganeti/ganeti/doc/design-2.3.rst

 commands and flags will be introduced::

-  gnt-group add <group> # add a new node group gnt-group del <group> # delete an empty node group gnt-group list # list node groups gnt-group rename <oldname> <newname> # rename a node group gnt-node {list,info} -g <group> # list only nodes belonging to a node group
+  gnt-group add <group> # add a new node group gnt-group remove <group> # delete an empty node group gnt-group list # list node groups gnt-group rename <oldname> <newname> # rename a node group gnt-node {list,info} -g <group> # list only nodes belonging to a node group